 Office Space Anchor Tenants

 An anchor tenant’s presence can put an otherwise little-known neighborhood on the map or vastly change the character of an area.
-For example, companies like Etsy and VICE helped transform Brooklyn into a popular location for TAMI (Technology, Advertising, Media, Information) businesses looking to secure office space without dealing with Manhattan prices.
+For example, companies such as Etsy and VICE helped transform Brooklyn into a popular location for TAMI (Technology, Advertising, Media, Information) businesses looking to secure office space without dealing with Manhattan prices.

-How do Anchor Tenants Affect You?
+How Will the Anchor Tenants Affect Your Business?

 Anchor Tenants: Final Takeaways